-ACICIS’ Indonesian Business, Law and Society (IBLS) program is a semester program, based in Yogyakarta at Indonesia’s oldest private university, Universitas Islam Indonesia (UII).
-During the semester, students can study units within UII’s Faculties of Law or Faculty of Economics.
-As part of IBLS, students also have the option to undertake a professional placement (internship) with leading Indonesian institutions and NGO’s in the fields of business, economics, law and society.
+ACICIS’ Indonesian Business, Law and Society (IBLS) program is a semester program based in Yogyakarta at Indonesia’s oldest private university, Universitas Islam Indonesia (UII).
+During the semester, students can study units within UII’s Faculties of Law or Economics.
+As part of IBLS, students also have the option to undertake a professional placement (internship) with leading Indonesian institutions and NGOs in the fields of business, economics, law and society.

-For Semester 48 (February 2019), ACICIS welcomed three students, Georgia Eagleton from the University of Western Australia, Mikaylie Page from Macquarie University, and Samuel Denton from Flinders University.
-Mikaylie and Sam who each received a NCP Mobility Grant, chose to undertake a professional placement (internship) with local NGOs in Yogyakarta.
+For Semester 48 (January – July 2019), ACICIS welcomed three students, Georgia Eagleton from the University of Western Australia, Mikaylie Page from Macquarie University, and Samuel Denton from Flinders University to study in Indonesia on the IBLS program.
+Mikaylie and Sam, who each received a New Colombo Plan Mobility Grant, chose to undertake a professional placement (internship) with local NGOs in Yogyakarta.

-Mikaylie chose to complete a professional placement with the Centre for Human Rights Studies of the Islamic University of Indonesia “Pusat Studi Hak Asasi Manusia UII” (PUSHAM UII).
-Mikaylie was assigned with a research project focusing on religious freedom in Yogyakarta.
+Mikaylie completed a professional placement with the Centre for Human Rights Studies of the Islamic University of Indonesia (Pusat Studi Hak Asasi Manusia UII” (PUSHAM UII)).
+Mikaylie was assigned a research project that focused on religious freedom in Yogyakarta.

-Sam chose to intern at a newly established event organiser, Helvetica Events.
+Sam interned at a newly established event organiser, Helvetica Events.
 During his placement, Sam had the opportunity to help Helvetica Events staff in marketing and promotion.

 Georgia chose to take a full-time semester load of classes from UII’s Faculty of Law.
 Georgia took six classes addressing different interests, Constitutional Law, International Law, Adat law, Islamic Contract and Business Law, Islamic Criminal Law, and Environmental Law.